 Mashed Potato InstaRecipe.
 Makes about 8 cups of mashed.
 Peel 5 pounds of russet potatoes, cut into even pieces and place in a large pot of water.
 Bring to boil and cook until easily pierced with a knife.
 Drain potatoes, place pack in pot over low heat and mash in 4-6 tablespoons butter or butter substitute, kosher salt and fresh cracked black pepper to taste, and enough milk or milk substitute to make everything nice and smooth- about 2 cups.

 Peas vs. Corn.
-Peas are a bit more traditional in the savory pie than corn, but since I’ve never been a fan of peas (to mushy and drab color when cooked in a casserole) I’ve always added corn to my pies.
+Peas are a bit more traditional in the savory pie than corn, but since I’ve never been a fan of peas (too mushy and drab color when cooked in a casserole) I’ve always added corn to my pies.
 I used canned “creamed” corn for the longest time, but I switched to fresh, frozen corn once I realized the “cream” in the canned cream corn was really just starch, sugar and water.
-With that being said; however, if you like peas, go ahead and use peas in place of corn or go crazy and use both!
+With that being said; however, if you like peas, go ahead and use peas in place of corn (you know- give peas a chance, joked The Dad) or go crazy and use both!

 Cheese vs. No Cheese.
 You certainly don’t need to top the pie with cheese, but a little cheese goes a long way in making it look and taste good.
 Finish it under the broiler for the last few minutes for a really nice look.